Jethet/wiki-hh/CSS/responsiveLayout.md

 }
 ```

+If you can 'move' an image from left to right inside the viewport, make sure the width is defined (for example, `90vw` and height `auto`).

 **Background images**
 * Add to `body` or whatever element where the background should be: `background: url(path-to-image)`
 * Use more background images by adding more urls after each other.